terascope/elasticsearch-assets/docs/asset/operations/elasticsearch_bulk.md

 | ------------- | ------------------------------------------------------------- | ------ | ------------------------------------------------ |
 | \_op          | Name of operation, it must reflect the exact name of the file | String | required                                         |
 | _api_name     | name of api to be used by elasticsearch bulk sender           | String | required, defaults to 'elasticsearch_sender_api' |

+In elasticsearch_assets v5, teraslice apis must be set within the job configuration.
+Teraslice will no longer automatically setup the api for you.
+All fields related to the api that were previously allowed on the operation config must be specified in the api config.
+Configurations for the api should no longer be set on the operation as they will be ignored.
+The api's `_name` must match the operation's `_api_name`.